College of Arts and Sciences

 While completing his doctorate degree, he was a student of Dennis Shrock and Alan Ross.
 He has also studied with David Jones, Deborah Dalton, Jeannette LoVetri and Terry Eder; and participated in master classes with Richard Miller, Fiora Contino, Paul Kiesgen and John Keenan.
 He is a certified instructor of Somatic Voicework™ — The LoVetri Method.

-He and his wife, Shannon, have two children, Ryan and Kayelyn.
+He and his wife, Shannon, have three children, Ryan, Kayelyn and Kellea.